standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 * A codebase MUST be versioned.
 * A codebase that is ready to use MUST only depend on other codebases that are also ready to use.
-* A codebase that is not yet ready to use MUST have one of the labels: prototype, alpha, beta or pre-release version.
+* A codebase that is not yet ready to use MUST have one of the labels: pre-alpha, alpha, beta or release candidate.
 * A codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`.

 ## Why this is important